-Hacking fears jeopardise e-voting rollout - SWI swissinfo.ch
+Hacking fears jeopardise e-voting rollout

 Bern, e-voting capital

-The 5th International Conference on e-Voting and Identity takes place in Bern on September 2–5, 2015.
+The 5th International Conference on e-Voting and Identityexternal link takes place in Bern on September 2–5, 2015.
 Organised by the Bern University of Applied Sciences, the meeting is concentrating primarily on new developments in security and verifiability linked to this controversial new voting method.

 Translated from French by Sophie Douez, swissinfo.ch